 To get married in the UK, you need to be aged over 16.
 If you’re under the age of 18 (in England, Wales or Northern Ireland) you’ll need to get permission from your parents or legal guardian.

 English weddings usually take place in a registry office or a church, but can in theory happen in any location that has been approved to carry them out.
 You will need to ensure that your location of choice has a UK marriage license.

 Whether you’re having a civil or religious ceremony, you’ll have to exchange some formal wording as part of the service, but you can have your own readings and music.
 Vows aren’t necessary for a civil partnership UK, but many people choose to have them anyway, and at the end of the ceremony, both partners and two designated witnesses must sign the marriage register.

-If the wedding is between a same-sex couple, they can only have a religious ceremony at an organisation that has agreed to carry out same-sex weddings, as religious venues and ministers can choose not to carry out such ceremonies if they wish.
+If the wedding is between a same-sex couple, they can only have a religious ceremony at an organization that has agreed to carry out same-sex weddings, as religious venues and ministers can choose not to carry out such ceremonies if they wish.

-A marriage performed in the UK is recognised in most other countries, but you should still seek confirmation of this from the embassy of the your home country.
+A marriage performed in the UK is recognized in most other countries, but you should still seek confirmation of this from the embassy of your home country.

 Getting married in the UK: Giving notice

 If you’re planning on getting married in the UK, you need to give at least 28 days’ notice at a registry office, and must have lived in the country for at least 7 days.
 This notice period can be extended to 70 days if one of the partners is from outside the EEA or Switzerland or doesn’t provide enough evidence of their immigration status.
 In some cases, the UK Home Office can investigate the couple to ensure the proposed UK marriage is genuine.

 The cost of an English wedding